Matching funds: State funds for state and local candidates (US)

 Prior to a 2011 Supreme Court decision, states like Arizona, Maine, New Mexico, North Carolina, and Wisconsin were using a system that distributed "additional funding to publicly financed candidates when they face big-spending opponents or opposition groups".
 The combined cases, Arizona Free Enterprise Fund v.
 Bennett (2011) and McComish v.
 Bennett (2011), held that "the law impermissibly forces private candidates and independent political organizations to either restrain their spending or risk triggering matching funds to their publicly financed opponents".

 An alternative is a program like New York City's public financing model: public funds are used to multiply the impact of small donors.
 The program is administered by the New York City Campaign Finance Board, which has avoided partisan divisions.
 The programs work by making each contribution worth more than their current value, thereby increasing the proportional impact of the contribution.
-In New York City, for example, a $6-to-$1 program has resulted in "small dollar donors constitute the vast majority of spending in New York City elections, representing 73% of all contributions in 2013 and 80% specifically to City Council race".
+In New York City, for example, a $6-to-$1 program means that "small dollar donors constitute the vast majority of spending in New York City elections, representing 73% of all contributions in 2013 and 80% specifically to City Council race".
 A report by the Brennan Center found that "by pumping up the value of small contributions, the New York City system gives [candidates] an incentive to reach out to their own constituents rather than focusing all their attention on wealthy out-of-district donors, leading them to attract more diverse donors into the political process".

 Programs of this type incentivize candidates to "fuse fundraising with voter outreach" and incentivize political engagement by communities that can afford only modest contributions.
 Candidates may then have more an incentive to reach out to their constituents rather than devoting their energy to financing their campaigns.
 The Election Law Journal found that matching funds through a multiplier has increased the proportional role of small donors as well as the number of small donors.
 The programs have also helped to shift the demographic and class profile of those who give.
 Finally, besides diluting the power of major givers, these programs led candidates to reach out and engage a more representative set of constituents during fundraising.

 There is some dispute regarding the impact of matching funds programs like the one implemented in New York City.
 For example, "after implementing the public matching funds program in NYC, [the] most recent mayoral election of 2009 witnessed the lowest voter turnout it's had since the 1960s".

 Others argue that the matching funds system benefits candidates with higher name recognition, especially if they are tied to a measure of popular support.
 Some have suggested that public funding actually has a negative effect on the perceptions the public has of the government, perhaps because public funding programs do not meet "the expectations set by reformers".